These Instant Pot Brussels Sprouts turn out perfectly every time. They’re ready in just 1 minute, with lemon, garlic and parmesan seasoning.

 Storing and reheating

-Although it is possible to freeze them, and you can store them in the freezer for a few months, I don’t recommend freezing cooked sprouts.
-They can absorb moisture very easily.
-As a result, they will become quite mushy.
+Although it is technically possible to freeze brussels sprouts, I don’t recommend it.
+They can absorb moisture very easily and as a result, they will become quite mushy.

 More Instant Pot steamed vegetables

 - Grab some glass meal prep bowls if you plan on storing the leftovers.

 - Here’s the steam basket trivet in case you lost the one that comes with your Instant Pot.